librity/ft_dev_diaries/logbooks/logs_en.md

 - Yesterday I refactored and corrected (almost) all the errors of get_next_line.
 I also created a script to facilitate the tests of the project:
   - https://github.com/librity/ft_get_next_line/blob/main/github_testers.sh
 - Today I'm going to make get_next_line pass the missing tests and evaluate if it's worth making the bonus.
-- My biggest impediment was to open the automatic tests to see what was failing.
+- My biggest obstacle was to open the automatic tests to see what was failing.

 # 2021-02-22